 Australian Government Certificate of Appreciation for Volunteers

-To help recognise this very important contribution, the Australia Government Certificate of Appreciation for Volunteers has been developed for use by Members of Parliament.
+To help recognise this very important contribution, the Australian Government Certificate of Appreciation for Volunteers has been developed for use by Members of Parliament (MPs) and Senators.
+The certificate provides an effective way to formally acknowledge the efforts of outstanding and well-deserving volunteers in their electorate or state/territory.